 A child who has problems focusing or sitting still, needs to have more activity time.
 This involves changing teaching modes more often.
 For instance reading may be scheduled for 1 hour a day.
 For a child that has ADD/ADHD it is a good idea to break this into 10 minute slots with learning activities in between.
 This type of teaching doesn’t occur in a group/classroom setting.

 Homeschool Life Situations.com - Where you will find encouragement and practical tips for homeschooling children who struggle with learning.

 A child that is on medication for ADD/ADHD or depression may have difficulty sleeping at night.
 Both the parents and the child are becoming frustrated and cranky for lack of sleep.
 Homeschooling would allow the child to sleep when she could, maybe until noon.
 She then would be better able to focus and not fall asleep during a lesson.

 Homeschool allows flexibility.
-The homeschool father may be someone who owns his own business which takes him out of state for long periods of time.
-The family would be able to travel to be with him and not miss any school.
-The benefit of this is that the homeschool child/ren learn first hand about business.
-As the child gets older, the dad can even involve the child/ren in his business.
+The homeschool father or mother may be someone who owns his/her own business which takes him/her out of state for long periods of time.
+He could be a construction worker or she might be a businesswoman.
+The family would be able to travel and be together and not miss any school.
+The benefit of this is that the homeschool child/ren learn first hand about business, construction or whatever business the father/mother has.
+As the child gets older, the parents can even involve the child/ren in the business.